What is rural practice?

 Rural practice surveyors provide practical and strategic knowledge to clients involved in rural land and property.
-This type of surveying shares many skills and activities with real estate, but its focus is on the maintenance and enhancement of a healthy rural environment and the functioning of a vibrant rural economy.
+It shares many skills and activities with real estate, but its focus is on the maintenance and enhancement of a healthy rural environment and the functioning of a vibrant rural economy.

 Usual office hours apply, although some flexibility will be required as you will need to fit in with your client and some weekend working may be required too.